sanukag/ai-maintenance-assistant/docs/containerisation.md

 ## Runtime safeguards

-The API and ingestion-worker services:
+The API, ingestion-worker and Qdrant services:

-- binds the host port only to `127.0.0.1`;
+- bind any host port only to `127.0.0.1`;
-- runs as the fixed non-root UID `10001`;
+- run as non-root users;
 - drops Linux capabilities and prevents privilege escalation;
 - uses a read-only root filesystem;
 - provides a bounded temporary filesystem for uploads;